 Check this news item for an update on Erasmus+ and Brexit.

-Erasmus+ is the European Union programme for education, training, youth and sport for the years 2014 to 2020.
-It provides funding and support for organisations to operate projects consistent with its objectives and which encourage European exchange, co-operation and learning.
+Erasmus+ is the European Union programme for education, training, youth and sport, 2014-2020.
+It provides funding and support for organisations to operate projects that encourage European exchange, co-operation and learning.
 Erasmus+ is funded by the European Union through the contributions of member states, including Ireland.
 Funding of almost €170 million has been allocated to Ireland for the duration of the programme.

 Erasmus+ funding is available to all sectors (or fields) of formal, informal and non-formal education.
+This includes schools, youth organisations, adult education groups, and vocational organisations.
 Structurally, Erasmus+ is divided into three ‘Key Actions’ describing the kind of project activities possible.

 What are the programme objectives?